 Investing in a new home versus a fixer-upper—which is right for you?
 Building a new home is an investment that will benefit you for years to come.
-With a higher resale value, less maintenance, and updated amenities, a new and customized home have a lot to offer.
+With a higher resale value, less maintenance, and updated amenities, a new and customized home has a lot to offer.

 Houses built today must meet specific code standards for energy efficiency.
 Living in a new house means less energy consumption.
 Whereas older houses were built in a time with much lower standards.
 With tighter codes and higher standards, new houses have the ability to expend less energy and save us money.
 Plus, they are better for the environment!